celer/FT5_CoreXY_EVA/README.md

 ## Parts needed

+See the bom.txt in this repo for a build of materials.

 ### Belts and Pulleys
 The currently generated stls assume that you're using a Gates 6mm belt and pulleys, such a kit can be acquired from here: https://www.filastruder.com/products/gates-motion-set-for-railcore?_pos=5&_sid=bafef878a&_ss=r